dubbyOW/BCDEditTweaks/README.md

 The script applies the following BCDEdit tweaks:

-- `bcdedit /set disabledynamictick yes`: This tweak turns off the dynamic tick feature.
+- `bcdedit /set disabledynamictick yes`: [RATED SAFE] This tweak turns off the dynamic tick feature.
 A "tick" is a timer interval on your computer that triggers the operating system to perform various tasks.
 By disabling the dynamic tick, your computer may perform tasks more consistently, which can lead to improved performance.
 However, this may also increase power consumption.

-- `bcdedit /set useplatformtick yes`: This tweak forces your computer to use the platform clock, which is a more accurate timer source.
+- `bcdedit /set useplatformtick yes`: [RATED SAFE] This tweak forces your computer to use the platform clock, which is a more accurate timer source.
 This can lead to a more accurate system time resolution, which is important for the synchronization of various system components, including input devices.
 By improving the synchronization with input devices, this tweak can enhance input responsiveness and reduce input delay, providing a smoother user experience.

 - `bcdedit /set usefirmwarepcisettings no`: This tweak prevents your computer from using PCI Express settings provided by the firmware.
 Firmware is a type of software that provides low-level control for your computer's hardware.
 By not using these settings, your computer may avoid potential compatibility and performance issues.

-- `bcdedit /set tscsyncpolicy enhanced`: This tweak sets the Time Stamp Counter (TSC) synchronization policy to 'enhanced'.
+- `bcdedit /set tscsyncpolicy enhanced`: [RATED SAFE] This tweak sets the Time Stamp Counter (TSC) synchronization policy to 'enhanced'.
 The TSC is a counter that counts the number of clock cycles since your computer was reset.
 It's used by the operating system to keep track of the time.
 By setting the synchronization policy to 'enhanced', your computer can better coordinate tasks across multiple cores, which can improve performance.

-- `bcdedit /set uselegacyapicmode no`: This tweak disables legacy APIC mode.
+- `bcdedit /set uselegacyapicmode no`: [RATED SAFE] This tweak disables legacy APIC mode.
 The APIC (Advanced Programmable Interrupt Controller) is a part of your computer that helps manage how it handles interrupts, which are signals sent by hardware devices to get the processor's attention.
 By disabling the legacy mode, your computer can handle interrupts more efficiently, which can result in improved performance.

-- `bcdedit /set usephysicaldestination no`: This tweak disables the use of physical APIC IDs.
+- `bcdedit /set usephysicaldestination no`: [RATED SAFE] This tweak disables the use of physical APIC IDs.
 An APIC ID is a unique identifier assigned to each processor core in your computer.
 By disabling the use of physical IDs, your computer can potentially improve performance on systems with large numbers of logical processors.

 - `bcdedit /set tpmbootentropy ForceDisable`: This tweak disables the use of TPM-provided entropy for early boot.
 The TPM (Trusted Platform Module) is a chip on your computer that can generate random numbers, which are used for various security functions.
 By disabling this feature, your computer can potentially speed up boot times.